eiji03aero/mash/README.md

 - backend
   - refactor mskit
-    - general description
     - there are tons of tedious work when using mskit. they should be simplified
     - pains
       - consuming events to replicate data
         - with current feature, consumers will have to keep track of every single events in order to